Appalachian Trail • 2197.4 miles

 Explore

-This section covers the Appalachian Trail through New Hampshire, plus about 14 miles of Maine, from the town of Hanover, NH, to Grafton Notch in Maine.
-A total of about 160 miles.
-Highlights include all of the White Mountains National Forest, Mahoosuc Notch, and Smarts Mountain.
+This 175.6-mile section of the Appalachian Trail covers the entire state of New Hampshire and about about 15 miles of Maine, from the town of Hanover, NH, to Grafton Notch in Maine.
+Highlights in this section include all of the White Mountains National Forest, Mahoosuc Notch, and Smarts Mountain.

 $9.99